timmpw/yii2-json-api/README.md

 ### [4 step] Setup model (resource):

-By default, executing a query for api with get parameter ?download=true will create task for generation report with the fields described in 'fields' of model.
+By default, executing a query for api with get parameter ?download=xlsx will create task for generation report with the fields described in 'fields' of model.
 If you whant describe another fields - your can add function exportFields().

 Example: